johndoknjas/Connect-Four-Versus-Simulator/README.md

 Steps for using the Versus Simulator to test a proposed new version of the engine:

-1) Have Database_C downloaded somewhere on your computer.
+1) Have Database_C downloaded somewhere on your computer: https://drive.google.com/file/d/1f0q-X5edDGx_Rh-TuJIHSRoRlc2R1WED/view?usp=sharing.
 Update the directory.txt file with the absolute path to it.

 2) It's fine to delete bin/Debug and obj/Debug.